PlaidCloud/website/content/en/docs/concepts/services-networking/endpoint-slices.md

 Due to the nature of EndpointSlice changes, endpoints may be represented in more than one EndpointSlice at the same time.
-This naturally occurs as changes to different EndpointSlice objects can arrive at the Kubernetes client watch/cache at different times.
+This naturally occurs as changes to different EndpointSlice objects can arrive at the PlaidCloud client watch/cache at different times.
 Implementations using EndpointSlice must be able to have the endpoint appear in more than one slice.
 A reference implementation of how to perform endpoint deduplication can be found in the `EndpointSliceCache`